neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 5. **Note:** if you installed wine (arm64 or armhf) or winetricks with apt, remove them, wine ARM will not be usefull for mostly anything here since they arent that much arm64 windows apps, not even legally accesible outside windows on ARM most probably.

     - installing WINE x86 or x86_64 (that has both, x86 and x86_64). okay, download a copy from https://github.com/Kron4ek/Wine-Builds/releases ,I would recommend x86 stagging or stable, you can also get the proton variant from there.
+I would extremely recommend wine x86 stable 8.0 or orlder and wine64 only if you plan to only use box64 and clean wine64 (with 32 bit programs running on syswow64)
     - uncompress it, rename the folder "wine" and place it at your `/home/your_user/` directory.